ROSARIES

 As to dipping the cross into water to heal the sick: In the Orthodox faith plunging a cross into water to consecrate the water of baptism is common practice.
 The actions describe would come from a lay person using a blessed cross to pass the blessing to ordinary water to be used to heal the sick.
 This is just like the Catholic blessing of oil, salt and water in Easter baskets at church when I was a kid.
 This blessed oil, salt, and water was used for emergencies to add to food given to the sick, water and salt used to bless the home, car, kids and even the cat when needed! shared by Father Joe (USA)

 The thickness of the 18c Greek Orthodox Icon Cross is because the originals were carved from wood.
-Our small Greek Icon Cross in metal below has the image of Mary holding the child Jesus on the reverse but the ones I see are more like yours as described above by Father Joe who confirms that traditional icons show this very scene of the baptism of Christ.
-Re dipping cross into water, I also read that daily, during the 12 days of Chistmas, the mother of the family will rest basil leaves in water, then dip the cross into this 'tea' and sprinkle it in the house to protect the family from the bad spirits who are especially active during this time!
-And on St Basil's day (Jan 1) the "renewal of waters" takes place, when all water jugs in the house are emptied and refilled with new 'St. Basil's Water.'
-(Basil was believed to hold healing properties!)
+Our small Greek Icon Cross in metal below has the image of Mary holding the child Jesus on the reverse but the ones I see are more like yours as described above by Father Joe who confirms that traditional icons show this very scene of the baptism of Christ

 OUR GREEK ICON CROSS